-The Reentry Program assists pre and post release offenders with their needs for essentials such as housing, food, clothing, crisis management, transportation, securing identification documents and employment preparation by providing vital services and support while linking them with our numerous community partners.
+Program assists pre and post release offenders with their needs for essentials such as housing, food, clothing, crisis management, transportation, securing identification documents and employment preparation by providing vital services and support while linking them with our numerous community partners.
 This collaboration with community partnerships aims to break the cycle of recidivism by providing better outcomes for successful community integration and enhanced public safety.
 A reentry plan is devised for the individual when needed prior to their release to assist in a smooth transition to the community.
 A Community Reentry ID card, which also serves as a 60 day bus pass, is offered to the individual at the time of release.
-This ID can also be used to obtain a State of Maryland Identification.